omar-florez/scratch_mlp/docs/index.md

 we have a powerful tool to approximate any mathematical function that learns to separate classes with a non-linear decision boundary.
 A topic that is not always explained in depth, despite of its intuitive and modular nature, is the back-propagation technique responsible for updating trainable parameters.
-Let’s see the internal functioning of a neural network using LEGO modules, one brick at a time.
+Let’s see the internal functioning of a neural network using LEGO modules, one brick at a time:

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview.png "Logo Title Text 1")

-- Input is raw data stored in a matrix in which observations are rows and dimensions are columns.
+- Input X is raw data stored in a matrix in which observations are rows and dimensions are columns
-- Things become more interesting when we map such input to a different space using weights as linear kernels.
+- Things become more interesting when we map such input to a different space using network's weights W as a linear kernel
-- To avoid that numbers go out of range, we scale the values to 0-1 using a Sigmoid function.
+- To avoid that numbers go out of range, we scale the values to 0-1 using a Sigmoid function

-So far this operation is only a dot product and doesn’t have the capacity to model non-linear interactions.
+So far this operation is only general linear system and doesn’t have the capacity to model non-linear interactions.
-This changes when we stack one more layer (weight and sigmoid Lego block).
-We are finally ready for the Softmax block.
+This changes when we stack one more layer (hence the rise of deep learning models).
+And we are finally ready for the Softmax block to transform the hidden layer values into a multinomial probability of k states, one for each class.

-This one is composed of k neurons, one for each class, such that every example in the input is now associated to a multinomial distribution of k states in which the sum of their probabilities is equal to 1.
+## Concrete Example: Learning XOR function

 A neural network learns to remember reoccurring patterns by updating its weights towards a direction that minimizes a